-Our guide to Charlestown holiday cottages
+Our guide to self-catering Charlestown holiday cottages

 Just a mile from St Austell, Charlestown feels a world away from the rest of Cornwall.
 The village’s Georgian port has changed little over the centuries, and it’s been the setting for so many films and programmes that the first time you visit you'll feel as though you've been before.
-Scenes for Pirates of the Caribbean, Poldark, and Hornblower have all been filmed with Charlestone as a backdrop, and as the sun sets behind the Georgian buildings that have made the resort famous it's easy to fancy yourself on the set of a pirate-themed production.
+Scenes for Pirates of the Caribbean, Poldark, and Hornblower have all been filmed with Charlestown as a backdrop, and as the sun sets behind the Georgian buildings that have made the resort famous it's easy to fancy yourself on the set of a pirate-themed production.

 Stand in front of the harbour when the tall ships are sitting calmly in the water and take in the sight of one of Cornwall’s most unspoilt corners.
-Charlestown still harbours a fleet of beautiful square riggers ships and there's usually at least one in the harbour, so if you're after that holiday photo that captures Cornwall's maritime history then this is the place to take it.
+Charlestown’s still home to a fleet of beautiful square riggers ships and there's usually at least one in the harbour.
+So, if you're after that holiday photo that captures Cornwall's maritime history then this is the place to take it.

 Speaking of holiday photos, one of the most picturesque things to do is to wander the coast path and admire the views.
 If you get the bus to Mevagissey and walk the 7.6 miles back to Charlestown, you’ll be able to walk the coast path to the beach at Pentwean, over the dramatically rocky cove at Hallane and then around Black Head.
 Eventually, you’ll reach Porthpean Beach, Duporth Beach and then find yourself back in Charlestown.
 This walk’s on the challenging side, but if you’re feeling energetic you’ll be rewarded with some of the area’s most spectacular scenery.